neuland-ingolstadt/neuland.app-ical-service/README.md

 It is designed to serve the campus events of the University of Applied Sciences Ingolstadt (THI) to common calendar applications, which makes it easier for students to stay up-to-date with the latest events.

+> [!TIP]
+> Check it out by subscribing to the calendar feed at https://ical.neuland.app/cl-events.ics.

 ## Features

 - **GraphQL Integration:** Uses a GraphQL query defined in [`src/graphql.rs`](src/graphql.rs) to retrieve events.